keboola/developers-docs/extend/custom-science/development.md

 ## Git Repository Configuration
 Have a git repository ready ([Github](https://github.com/) or [Bitbucket](https://bitbucket.org/) are recommended, although any other host should work as well).
 Both repositories, private and public, are supported.
-Since Custom Science does not allow untagged git commits, all releases must be tagged; we recommend [Semantic versioning](http://semver.org/).
+KBC Custom Science configuration needs to refer to a particular tag of your repository; we recommend [Semantic versioning](http://semver.org/).
 The repository information is entered into the *Runtime* configuration field when creating the application configuration.
 It is not available to the application itself.